JetBrains/intellij-sdk-docs/user_interface_components/tool_windows.md

 1. In your plugin project, create a Java class that implements the [ToolWindowFactory](upsource:///platform/platform-api/src/com/intellij/openapi/wm/ToolWindowFactory.java)interface.
 2. In this class, override the `createToolWindowContent` method.
 This method specifies the content for your tool window.
-3. In the plugin configuration file plugin.xml, create the _&lt;extensions defaultExtensionNs="com.intellij"&gt; &lt;/extensions&gt;_ section.
+3. In the plugin configuration file plugin.xml, create the `<extensions defaultExtensionNs="com.intellij">...</extensions>` section.
-4. To this section, add the _&lt;toolWindow&gt;_ element, and for this element, set the following attributes declared in the ToolWindowEP bean class:
+4. To this section, add the `<toolWindow>` element, and for this element, set the following attributes declared in the ToolWindowEP bean class:
     - **id** (required): specifies the tool window caption.
     - **anchor** (required): specifies the tool window bar where the tool window button will be displayed.
 Possible values: "left", "right", "top", "bottom."
     - **secondary** (optional): when true, the tool window button will be shown on the lower part of the tool window bar.
 Default value is false.